ThatMishakov/pmOS/README.md

 # pmOS

-A small (hobby) operating for RISC-V and x86 (i686 and x86_64), using a homemade microkernel, C library and userspace, partially developed as my end of degree project.
+A small (hobby) operating for RISC-V, LoongArch and x86 (i686 and x86_64), using a homemade microkernel, C library and userspace, partially developed as my end of degree project.
 The goal of the project is to make a general purpose operating system, with the objective of learning and being suitable for development and exploration of the RISC-V and X86 platforms.
 The microkernel is mostly written in C++, and the userspace is in a mixture of C, C++ and Rust (and ASM where needed).
 The [limine bootloader](https://limine-bootloader.org/) and [Hyper bootloader](https://github.com/UltraOS/Hyper) are used for booting the system, depending on the architecture.

 ## Screenshots
 RISC-V Execution: